Basketball Rim Height

 Basketball rims are 10 feet or 3 meters tall for high schools and pro leagues like the NBA.
 For youth leagues, the hoop can be shorter than 10 feet.
 This is the standard for all playing levels from high school and up.
 Younger ages play with shorter rims to enable the players to reach the rim with their shots.

-The height of the rim is 10 feet because most professional players are 6 feet or taller.
+The height of the rim is 10 feet because most professional players are six feet tall or taller.
 The rim serves as the perfect height to be challenging enough for all players.

 Original Rim Height